ITISFoundation/osparc-simcore/CONTRIBUTING.md

 **Q:** Do you need to commit something (maybe work in progress) and it makes no sense to have the CI run it?
 **A:** Add `[ci skip]` in any part of your commit message.
 The CI will not run get started.

+**Q:** I don't have a good understanding of the aims of the project.
+Where can I read more?
+**A:** [D1.1 Technical Specs. & Technology Evaluation](https://osparc-docs.readthedocs.io/en/latest/) is extensive, but explains the decision making behind most of the code.
+Please consider reading it.

 ---